Greginkansas/-openhab-openhab1wiki/MiOS-Binding.md

 #### Device Command Binding Examples (Parameterless)

 In practice, when discrete commands are being sent by openHAB, the map is fairly simple.
-In the examples listed below, the `*.map` files are provided in the `examples/transform` directory of the MiOS binding.
+In the examples listed below, the `*.map` files are provided and can be downloaded per the [Transformations](MiOS-Binding#mios-transformations) setup descriptions.

 [Back to Table of Contents](MiOS-Binding#configuration)